alexei-led/test-md/syntax.md

 The dash ``-`` or other bullet character, like ``*`` and ``+``, defines an executed _Test Case_ step.
 Step text is a copy of _Test Case_ text, but **test-md** runner can allow user to modify this text.

-To specify _Test Case_ step status, we recommend to use special emoji characters (Why emoji? - Language independent, parseable and nicely presented).
+To specify _Test Case_ step status, we recommend to use special emoji characters.

+Why to use emoji? - Language independent, readable, parseable and nicely presented.

 Special emoji characters meaning:
 - :+1: (``:+1:``) - validation success